MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-pen-firmware.md

 # Update pen firmware on Surface Hub 2S

 You can update firmware on Surface Hub 2 pen from Windows Update for Business or by downloading the firmware update to a separate PC.
-Updated firmware is available from Windows Update beginning February 26, 2020.

 ## Update pen firmware using Windows Update for Business